 20 Fun Facts About 'The Golden Girls'

-The last original episode of The Golden Girls aired 22 years ago, but the series still remains fresh for generations of new viewers thanks to great writing and syndicated reruns.
+The last original episode of The Golden Girls aired over 20 years ago, but the series still remains fresh for generations of new viewers thanks to great writing and syndicated reruns.
 The show appeals to a very diverse audience mainly because in the end it’s all about friendship—just like the theme song says.

 1. Series creator Susan Harris’ first choice for the role of Dorothy was Lee Grant, who had starred in a short-lived 1978 Harris sitcom called Fay.
 Grant, however, was unenthusiastic about playing a grandmother, and the part was eventually offered to Beatrice Arthur.